 Dopamine Side Effects

-Some side effects of dopamine may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for dopamine may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to dopamine: parenteral concentrate for injection for iv infusion, parenteral injection for iv infusion